 Guardian Life Insurance Review 2026: Pricing, Pros & Cons

 Guardian Life is one of the strongest options for people seeking life insurance coverage at $250,000 or below, where its rates are 15% to 38% below the national average, according to MoneyGeek's 2026 analysis of major life insurers.
-Its SafeGuard360 hybrid policy, combining whole life, long-term care and disability income coverage, is among the most unique products in the market.
+Guardian is also one of a small number of insurers that will underwrite both term and whole life coverage for qualified HIV-positive applicants.
+Its SafeGuard360 hybrid policy, which combines whole life, long-term care and disability income coverage in one contract, is one of the more distinctive products on the market.
 Guardian doesn't offer traditional universal or indexed universal life, which limits it for people who want adjustable premiums or market-linked cash value growth without a variable investment component.

 Read our Guardian Life review to learn about its coverage options, pricing, pros and cons, and decide if it's the right provider for you.